Kate Walker Behan: Personal life

 In 1865, just after the Civil War, she married General William J. Behan, with whom she resided for many years at Alhambra, White Castle, Louisiana, and New Orleans.
 The couple had two daughters: Bessie (Mrs. Hampden Sidney Lewis) and Katherine (Mrs. André Dreux).
+She was an intimate friend of Varina Davis, Mary Anna Jackson, and Mary Anna Custis Lee.

 Death

-After a brief illness, Kate Walker Behan died in New Orleans on July 28, 1918, at age 71.
+After a brief illness, Behan died in New Orleans on July 28, 1918, at age 71.
 The funeral ceremony occurred at Notre Dame de Bon Secour Church.
 The flags of the City Hall and of the Memorial Hall were at half-mast in her memory.
+She was buried in Greenwood Cemetery.